 Mind you, the pub in the view was possibly the best bit and we gradually made our way down to wrestle our way to a table for eight where hot chocolate, beer (I can recommend the Frontline ale) and wine were consumed.

-Eventually Suzanne ordered taxis and we headed across the aqueduct in order to be taken back to the cars in the car park.
+Eventually Sophie ordered taxis and we headed across the aqueduct in order to be taken back to the cars in the car park.
 Farewells were then bid and we all drove off into the dark.

 The trip home was extremely smooth and problem free.